Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/Aging-and-wellness/Healthy-ageing

-such as physical activity levels, ability to control pain, quality of social connections, and our diet.
-Check out, older their bodies metabolize alcohol differently due to the reduction in body mass and water, or emotionally there are supports for you.
-Pain negatively impacts our mental and physical quality of life, is having on your quality of life.There are assessment tools that can be used to help you communicate, enough water, can lead to dizziness and other health concerns.
-Use Canada’s Food Guide to help you
+such as physical activity levels, ability to control pain, quality of social connections, and our diet, and water content.
+This makes them more susceptible to the intoxicating effects, even with less intake, or emotionally there are supports for you.
+Pain negatively impacts our mental and physical quality, pain is having on your quality of life.There are assessment tools that can be used to help you, NutritionSkipping meals, not eating healthy foods and not drinking enough water, can lead to dizziness and other

 Board Orientation Manual